-This is used (by the Modem) to identify the EOA interface FOA Interface If you are adding a new EOA interface, choose the EOA set you want to define from the pull down manu (Add manu only) The IP address assigned to the interface.
+T EOA Interface This is used (by the Modem) to identify the EOA interface.
+If you are adding a new EOA interface, choose the EOA set you want to define from the pull-down menu (Add menu only).
+Lower Interface The name of the lower-level interfaces on which EoA interface will operate.
+The low-level interface names are pre-configured in the software and identify the type of traffic that can be supported, such as data or voice.
+Internet data services typically use an AAL5-type interface.
+If you are adding a new VCC Interface, choose the AAL5 set you want to define from the pull-down menu (Add menu only).
+Conf.
+IP Address: The IP address assigned to the interface.
 If the interface will be used as a simple bridge to your ISP, then you do not need to specify IP information.
 If you enable DHCP for this interface, then the Configured IP address will serve only as a request to the DHCP server.
-The actual Conf.
-IP Address: address that is assigned by the ISP may differ if this address is not available.
+The actual address that is assigned by the ISP may differ if this address is not available.
 Some ISPs use static IP settings that are manually assigned to each account.
 If your service provider instructs you to configure a Static IP Address, type in the global IP Address for this EOA interface.
-Net Meeks If you are assigned a Static IP Address and Net Mask, type in the Net Net Wask: Mask for this EOA interface.
-When checked, this setting instructs the device to accept IP information assigned dynamically by your ISP's DHCP server.
+Net Mask: If you are assigned a Static IP Address and Net Mask, type in the Net Mask for this EOA interface.
+Use DHCP: When checked, this setting instructs the device to accept IP information assigned dynamically by your ISP's DHCP server.
 If the interface will be used for bridging with your ISP, leave this checkbox unselected.
 Select Enable or Disable for DHCP service.